 All ordinary shares are held by the Parent and the Company does not have any share option schemes or holds its own shares.
 There were no changes in the Company's approach to capital management during the year.
 The Company is not subject to externally imposed capital requirements.
-The nominal value of the outstanding Preferred Securities was €15,542,000 (2018: €15,542,000).
-A capital injection of €650,000 was received in October 2019 (2018: €240,000) in order to support the Company's ongoing expenses, in the absence of any income during the year.
+The nominal value of the outstanding Preferred Securities was €15,542,000 (2019: €15,542,000).
+In 2019 a capital injection of €650,000 was made in order to support the Company's ongoing expenses, in the absence of any income during the year.
+In 2020 no further capital injection was necessary.

 For and on behalf of the Board of Directors of the Company

-Director: Cheryl Heslop
+Director:

+Data: 28 April 2021